Bulawayo: Newspapers

 The Chronicle, a state-owned daily newspaper, and its Sunday edition, The Sunday News, are published in Bulawayo.
 The Chronicle is the second-oldest newspaper in Zimbabwe, and along with The Herald, published in Harare, it is one of two major state-owned newspapers in the country.
 UMthunywa, a state-owned Ndebele-language newspaper, is also published in Bulawayo, where the majority of the population belongs to the Ndebele people.
 Private online publications like Bulawayo24 News and B-Metro are also based in Bulawayo.

 Radio

 The two radio stations, Skyz Metro FM, which is the first dedicated commercial radio station for the city and Khulumani FM, owned by the Zimbabwe Broadcasting Corporation are based in the city and offer their programming mainly in English and Ndebele and other languages spoken in the Matabeleland region.
 The other six radio stations, only two of which are privately owned, are also accessible in the city via FM transmission.

 Television

-The state owned ZBC TV is the only free to air TV channel in the city.
-The majority of the households rely on the South African-based satellite television distributor, DStv and OVHD for entertainment, news and sport across Africa and the world.
+The state owned ZBC TV is the only free TV channel in the city.
+The majority of households rely on the South African-based satellite television distributor, DStv and OVHD for entertainment, news and sport across Africa and the world.